enigma6174/flask_project/README.md

-# flask_project
+# Flask Project With SQLite3 and JWT

-A simple Flask application with support for Sqlite3
+A simple Flask application with support for SQLite3.
+This application also uses authentication with JWT.